rook/rook/Documentation/Storage-Configuration/Advanced/ceph-configuration.md

 !!! warning
     The advised method for controlling Ceph configuration is to use the [`cephConfig:` structure](../../CRDs/Cluster/ceph-cluster-crd.md#ceph-config) in the `CephCluster` CRD.

-    It is highly recommended that this only be used when absolutely necessary and that the `config` be reset to an empty string if/when the configurations are no longer necessary.
+    <br><br>It is highly recommended that this only be used when absolutely necessary and that the `config` be
+    reset to an empty string if/when the configurations are no longer necessary.
 Configurations in the config file will make the Ceph cluster less configurable from the CLI and dashboard and may make future tuning or debugging difficult.